lichtara/relational-coherence-hybrid-systems/paper/08_institutional_Translation.md

-08 — Institutional Translation
+# 08 — Institutional Translation

-📌 Reestruturar 08_governance_implications.md:

-Subseções:

-8.1 Relational Field Visibility
-8.2 Cross-Layer Coherence Monitoring
-8.3 Boundary Codification and Escalation
-8.4 Diagnostic Application of the Triadic Model

-Menos linguagem pedagógica.
-Mais arquitetura institucional.

----

-## Chapter 08 – Governance Implications of the Triadic Model

-### Objective
+Governance, under the triadic model, ceases to be the regulation of outputs and becomes the structured preservation of the conditions under which governing remains possible.

 To translate the triadic structure of **Field, Coherence, and Limit** into actionable governance principles for hybrid human–AI systems, articulating mechanisms for oversight, accountability, and adaptive regulation under conditions of relational complexity.